A healthy animal has very few fleas, and those that are on the skin will not cause skin eruptions, redness, hair loss and severe itching.

-While bites are rarely felt, it is the resulting irritation caused by the flea salivary secretions that varies among pets.
+While bites are rarely felt, it is the resulting irritation caused by flea salivary secretions that vary among pets.
 Some may witness a severe reaction (rash or inflammation) resulting in secondary infections caused by scratching the aggravated skin area.

 Why do some pets get fleas and ticks more than others?